 Selling autographed sports memorabilia is your primary business and mine too.
 When anyone buys a fake autograph, that's money that in some cases could be coming out of your pocket, my pocket or both of our pockets.

-In case you didn't notice, the problem with fake autographs on Amazon and eBay is out of control.
+In case you didn't notice, the problem with forged autographs on Amazon and eBay is out of control.
 The situation is as bad as it was before the FBI's Operation Bullpen and Foul Ball operations many years ago, when both Amazon and eBay were small Internet companies.
 Yet for some reason, you don't seem to care about this problem, and I do.

 Which is funny because you stock hundreds of different items signed by dozens of different players; I stock thousands of different items signed by hundreds of different players.
 You deal mainly in MLB, NBA, NFL and NHL autographs.
 So do I, but I also deal heavily in "minor" sports like boxing, golf, soccer and tennis.